Recipe

 Brautomat

-Recipes from MaischeMalzundMehr should also first be imported into the smallBrauhelfer2 and adapted to the individual system values, raw materials etc. As MMum does not assign rest names, it is recommended to edit them in the KBH2 mash plan.
+Recipes from MashMalzandMore should also first be imported into the small brewing aid2 and adapted to the individual system values, raw materials, etc. Since MMum does not assign rest names, it is recommended to edit it in the KBH2 mash plan.

-Recipes from BrewFather must assign an integer value to the boilTime property.
-A value for the parameter Equipment -> whirlpoolTime is also recommended.
-Brew names in BrewFather can contain a continuous text of (almost any) length.
+Recipes and brews can be imported from BrewFather via file import or via API call.
+In BrewFather, rest names can contain a body text (of almost any length).
 The text is shortened to a maximum of 50 characters.
-Brewfather allows floating point numbers and text as a rest time.
+Brewfather allows floating point numbers and text as rest time.
 The parameters are converted to integers or set to 0.

 Imported recipes are saved in the /Recipes folder.
 The recipe name is used as the file name.
 The maximum length of the file name in the Arduino file system is 31 characters.
 Spaces and umlauts are replaced when saving.